zeta-chain/protocol-contracts-ton/README.md

 ### Withdrawals

-ZetaChain uses MPC to sign all outbound transactions using TSS (Threshold Signature Scheme).
+ZetaChain uses MPC (Multi Party Computation) to sign all outbound transactions using TSS (Threshold Signature Scheme).
 Due to the technical implementation TSS uses ECDSA cryptography in opposite to EdDSA in TON.
 Thus, we need to check ECDSA signatures in the contract on-chain.